da Vinci®Colon Surgery (Colectomy)

-As a result of da Vinci technology, da Vinci Colectomy offers the following potential benefits:
+da Vinci Colectomy offers the following potential benefits compared to traditional laparoscopy:

 - Small incisions for minimal scarring